renshuki/dfp-manager/README.md

   - [ ] Add (optional) to Endpoint
   - [ ] Code refactoring in general
   - [ ] CSV importer to bulk upload a huge amount of Ad Units (more than the 1,000 Ad Units proposed by DFP bult-in feature)
+  - [ ] Add an option to rename all created Ad Units slots or change all Ad Unit sizes

 ## Bedones